oanaprf/some-js-basics/index.md

    * [every](#every)

-First, let's talk a bit about a few tips & tricks I picked up along the way.

 ### Truthy/Falsy values

 In the next topics I am going to refer quite a lot to these two terms, as they come in handy when you are a lazy coder and a one-liners enthusiast(like me!).